 Know Thy Strategy

+Now you know yourself and your client, it’s time to formulate a strategy for handling sales objections.
+I personally like to approach sales with a clear goal in mind.
 Identify their needs and wants and sell to this.
 The key to persuasion is knowing what your potential client really wants and fulfilling that core desire.
 Think of the key areas your business can provide value and use them in conversation.
-Every client has indicators that you need to tap into, your research on the client should have revealed their needs, now use your own strengths to fill that void.
+Every client has indicators that you need to tap into.
+Your research on the client should have revealed their needs.
+Now use your own strengths to fill that void.

 For more small business tips and tricks follow Tall Books on Facebook, LinkedIn and YouTube.